Skip to main content

 How long does it take for automation to pay for itself?

 Most small business automation projects pay for themselves in 60 to 120 days.
 Simple single-process automations like invoice reminders or lead notifications pay back in under 30 days.
-Complex multi-system builds with CRM integration, AI routing, and custom portals break even within 3 to 4 months.
+Complex multi-system builds with CRM integration, AI routing, and client portals break even within 3 to 4 months.

 Ready to Automate Your Biggest Time Sink?